Get Help Today(877) 648-4288

 All Things Considered: Examining The Staff And Their Qualifications

 It is important to consider the credibility of the facility before choosing an inpatient rehab.
-Credible facilities can be found under the Joint Commission and another non-profit organization known as the Commission on Accreditation of Rehabilitation Facilities.
-The prospective patient wants to ensure the facility in question is genuine.
+Accredited facilities can be found under the Joint Commission and another non-profit organization known as the Commission on Accreditation of Rehabilitation Facilities.
+A prospective patient should ensure the facility is licensed and accredited.
 Additionally, it would be wise to research who works at the facility.
 For example, seeing a variety of licensed staff who specialize in specific practices can assure the prospective patient that the facility is not using staff members to cover too many bases.
 These can include, but are not limited to:

 Mental health professionals, therapists, psychologists